Thenafi/facebook-bio-scraper/README.md

 ## **Facebook Scraper🕷**

 It's a selenium-based script which scrapes/collects all the bios of your Facebook friends👼.
-Frist it collects the URL and visit those pages one by one to get the bio.
+Frist it collects the URL and visit those pages/profiles one by one to get the bio.

 It saves all the data in an output.json file and acts as a database.
 There is a converter file to convert the data into excel or csv format